-For gasoline engine vehicles, use of the recommended fuel is an important part of the proper maintenance of this vehicle.
+Use of the recommended fuel is an important part of the proper maintenance of this vehicle.
 When driving in the U.S., to help keep the engine clean and maintain optimum vehicle performance, we recommend using TOP TIER Detergent Gasolines.
 See www.toptiergas.com for a list of TOP TIER Detergent Gasolines.